wavefrontHQ/docs/pages/doc/direct_ingestion.md

 * No disk queueing
 * No rate limiting
-* No blacklist or whitelist
+* No blocklist or allowlist
 * No preprocessor
 * Only Wavefront data format is currently supported.
 No support for OpenTSB, JSON, and Pickle
 * No support for log ingestion